-This exercise is based on the pumping test data published in Fetter, Applied Hydrogeology, 3rd Edition, 1994, p.
+This exercise is based on the pumping test data published in Fetter (1994), p.
 223.

 If you have not already done so, double-click the AquiferTest icon to start an AquiferTest session.

-From the landing page ensure that the "Create Pumping Test" box is checked and choose the "Create a new project" button.
+At the Welcome page ensure that the "Create Pumping Test" box is checked and choose the "Create a new project" button.
 A blank project with the Pumping Test tab active loads automatically.
 The loaded page should look similar to the one shown below: